spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 ```

-This will launch the simulation from the docker image using the environment defined in the Dockerfile recipe.
+This will launch the simulation from the Docker Image using the environment defined in the Dockerfile recipe.
 Since we are running on a different machine that does not have the original MyRobotSimulation project, you will need to do one of two things:

-1. Copy the Examples/template folder to this machine
+* Copy the Examples/template folder to this machine
-2. Download it from the project template at https://github.com/o3de/o3de-extras/tree/d2888c1be6f339d323316f46633d46e35816864d/Templates/Ros2ProjectTemplate/Template/Examples and follow the instructions from the [previous blog](https://spham-amzn.github.io/posts/o3de-ros2-aws-mp-ami/) (Step 6: Setup and launch RViz).
+* Download it from the project template at https://github.com/o3de/o3de-extras/tree/d2888c1be6f339d323316f46633d46e35816864d/Templates/Ros2ProjectTemplate/Template/Examples and follow the instructions from the [previous blog](https://spham-amzn.github.io/posts/o3de-ros2-aws-mp-ami/) (Step 6: Setup and launch RViz).

 # Tearing Down
 Once we are done with distributing the simulation, we can remove it from Amazon ECR.
-The cost that Amazon ECR incurs is based on the storage that is used by the Docker Image ( $0.10 USD per GB/Month).
+The cost that Amazon ECR incurs is based on the storage that is used by the Docker Image ($0.10 USD per GB/Month).
 The image constructed with this blog takes up about 1.7 GB of storage, which translates to about $0.17 USD per month.
-To delete the ECR image, log back into your AWS console and navigate to the Amazon ECR dash board.
+To delete the ECR image, log into your AWS console and navigate to the Amazon ECR dash board.
 Locate the `my_robot_simulation` under **Private registry**->**Repositories**.
 Select it and click the **Delete** button.

 # Conclusion
 In this blog we introduced a portable and consistent approach to distributing an O3DE simulation project to different machines.
 We took a sample robotic simulation project we created in a [previous blog](https://spham-amzn.github.io/posts/o3de-ros2-aws-mp-ami/) and exported the simulation as a separate package.
 We used this exported package to build an OCI compliant container image using Docker Engine and published it to a container registry using Amazon ECR.
-Finally we demonstrated how to pull and run the simulation docker image using Docker Engine and NVIDIA container toolkit.
+Finally we demonstrated how to pull and run the simulation Docker Image using Docker Engine and NVIDIA container toolkit.